-This policy is prepared for members of Council to understand the recommended principles that may be employed in managing the financing of the asset management plan, growth related infrastructure, new assets and more specifically debt management.
+This draft policy is prepared for members of Council to review the recommended principles that may be employed in managing the financing of the asset management plan, new assets and more specifically debt management.

 Unless otherwise stated, concentration has been placed on the tax supported asset management plan.
-The Public Utilities Commission (PUC) also considers its financing strategy of water and wastewater rate supported asset management plans.
+The PUC Commission should also consider its financing strategy of water and wastewater rate supported asset management plans.

-Council must give consideration to the increased debt servicing costs that will be included in the operating budget, based upon debt financing any component of the asset management plan (not recommended by Administration) or new initiatives (which translates to approximately 30+% increase in project costs at today's interest rates).
-This is money that will either have to be found from other programs or from increased revenues including taxes in the future.
+Council must give consideration to the increased debt servicing costs that will be included in the operating budget, based upon debt financing any component of the asset management plan or new initiatives (which translates to approximately 25-35% increase in project costs at today's interest rates).
+This is money that will either have to be found from other programs or from increased revenues (likely taxes) in the future.